Ways People Can Unintentionally Leave Friends Out Of Social Events

-When a group of friends do things like grab drinks after work or class, or meet to play a pickup game of basketball, the event often has this unspoken offer that anyone who feels like showing up is free to do so.
-If a person isn't aware of the open invitation they may feel excluded and wonder why no one ever invites them out to those pub nights everyone always seems to have such a good time at.
+When a group of friends do things like grab drinks after work or class, or meet to play pickup basketball, the event often has this unspoken offer that anyone who feels like showing up is free to do so.
+If someone isn't aware of the open invitation they may feel excluded, and wonder why no one ever invites them out to those pub nights everyone always seems to have such a good time at.

-The people only made the plan with the friends they ran into in person
+Some friends only made the plan with whoever they saw in person

 Within a larger group of friends certain subgroups of people are more likely to spend time together day to day.
 Maybe they all work at the same job, or have a bunch of classes together.
-When they came up with a social event they may have talked about it when they were all in person, and fleshed out the details then.
+They may have come up with and fleshed out a social event when they were all in the same spot.
 Then, with the plan set for everyone who was there at the time, they didn't really tell anyone else.
 It wasn't that they had anything against their other friends, they just didn't let them know for whatever reason.

-A plan was made among a few friends, who were then lazy or forgetful about getting other people into the loop
+A plan was made among a few friends, who were then lazy or forgetful about getting everyone else in the loop

-It's the 'benign thoughtlessness instead of malevolence' idea again.
+It's the "benign thoughtlessness instead of malevolence" idea again.
 Sometimes a bunch of people will make a plan, say, "Let's all meet in the park on Saturday afternoon", and then just not get around to letting everyone else know.
-They already know they're coming, and that at least some of their friends will be there, and that things will be fun even with just that group, so they're not super motivated to get the word out to every last person in their social circle.
+They're already going, and are sure at least some other friends will be there, and that things will be fun even with just that group, so they're not super motivated to get the word out to every last person in their social circle.
 This is particularly true if someone's group of friends is pretty big.
 They can't realistically tell a ton of people about everything they do.

 It just felt like too much work to let everyone know about the plan

-People meant to invite them, but there was a mix up
+Someone was meant to be invited, but there was a mix up

-Sometimes in the hecticness of planning an event, especially one with a fair number of guests, people can fall by the wayside.
-Maybe the person's name accidentally got left out of a mass text/email/Facebook invite.
+Sometimes in the hecticness of planning an event, especially one with a fair number of guests, someone can fall by the wayside.
+Maybe their name accidentally got left out of a mass text/email/ social media invite.
 It's also possible that several friends each thought someone else was going to tell that person, and as a result no one ended up doing it.

-The people making the plan didn't want a bigger outing, so they stopped inviting people once the main group was settled on
+The people making the plan didn't want a bigger outing, so they stopped inviting anyone once the main group was settled on

 Larger social events have a different flavor and dynamic to them.
-Sometimes they're fun, but at other times when people are planning a get together they have something smaller and more low key in mind.
-That, or it's the type of event where having more than a certain number of people makes things unwieldy.
-However it is the few attendees are decided on - maybe they were just around to get invited at the right time, or were the ones who made the plan in the first place - no one else is invited after that.
+Sometimes they're fun, but at other times the people planning a get together have something smaller and more low key in mind.
+That, or it's the type of outing where too many people is unwieldy.
+However it is the few attendees are decided on - maybe they were just around to get invited at the right time, or were the ones who made the plan in the first place - no one else is asked to come after that.
 Again, nothing personal against them, the planners just had a certain type of event in mind.

 Once people had their invitations they didn't go around alerting everyone else

-Someone may have not planned a social gathering, but once they know about it they don't really see it as their responsibility to make sure everyone is in the loop about it.
-Although it's probably not even conscious, their thought process is: "I found out about it, I know I'm coming, and it's everyone else's own responsibility to stay in the loop if they'd be interested in something like this as well."
+Someone may have not planned a social gathering, but once they know about it they don't really see it as their responsibility to make sure everyone is in the loop.
+Although it's probably not even conscious, their thought process is, "I found out about it, I know I'm coming, and it's everyone else's own responsibility to stay up to speed if they'd be interested in something like this as well."

-People don't feel like mixing their groups of friends
+People didn't feel like mixing their groups of friends